theislab/sfaira/docs/adding_datasets.rst

     The UBERON_ label of the sample.
     This meta data item ontology is for tissue or organ identifiers from UBERON.
 - organism and organism_obs_key. [ontology term]
-    The NCBItaxon_ label of the sample.
+    The NCBItaxon_ label of the main organism sampled here.
+    For a data matrix of an infection sample aligned against a human and virus joint reference genome, this would "Homo sapiens" as it is the "main organism" in this case.
     For example, "Homo sapiens" or "Mus musculus".
+    See also the documentation of feature_reference to see which orgainsms are supported.
 - primary_data [bool]
     Whether contains cells that were measured in this study (ie this is not a meta study on published data).
 - sample_source and sample_source_obs_key. {"primary_tissue", "2d_culture", "3d_culture", "tumor"}